StijndeK/TransitionFX-ALPHA/readme.md

 ## Improvements
 TFX is still under heavy development.
 There are a lot of functionalities to be added.

-current MVPs:
+Current MVP:
-- [ ] restructure into a more modular system, that allows easier edits and optimalisation.
+- [ ] Restructure into a more modular system, that allows easier edits and optimalisation.
 - [ ] Use listeners to remove as much as possible from the processblock